Rbara00/Rob-Bara-College-Coding-Portfolio/README.md

 -Data and Computer Communication Homework and Final Project Report (Networking/Intro to Cloud Computing using Amazon Web Services (AWS) )

+-Introduction to Power Electronics Homework and Final Simulink Project (Focuses on DC-DC Buck/Boost Converters)

 -For Technical Communication/Writing skills, my Final paper for Technical Communications is avaliable for viewing, which discusses creating a fast-stable real time object  detection system for Drones/UAVs.
 Additionally, the first set of documentation for my Senior Design Project includes a group report discussing the background for a modified Plantar test for Felines to test developments in Spinal Cord Injury models.

 -Please request to view my work within Dr Bai's research lab, as it was a government project